XCaminhante/LiScript/README.md

 * pass your code by `LiScript.compile("(your source code)")` (returns the compiled JavaScript code);
 * ???
 * PROFIT!
-Your code needs to use linefeeds, or unexpected errors will occur (comments won't work too).

 #### Quick Tutorial / Using